vmware/cluster-api-provider-cloud-director/docs/CLUSTERCTL.md

 <a name="generate_cluster_manifest"></a>
 ## Generate cluster manifests for workload cluster

 1. Fill out the values for the environment variables in `~/.cluster-api/clusterctl.yaml`.
+   - One of the variables is RefreshToken.
+Refer to [how to create refreshToken](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A1B3B2FA-7B2C-4EE1-9D1B-188BE703EEDE.html).
-Note that you may skip filling in few variables if you decide to choose template flavors.
+   - Refer to the [script to get Kubernetes, etcd, coredns versions from TKG OVA](#tkgm_bom) to fill in few variables.
+Note that you may skip filling in few of these variables if you decide to use the existing [clusterctl template flavors](#template_flavors).
 2. Generate the CAPI manifest file.
    - `clusterctl generate cluster <clusterName> -f v1.21.8-crs > <clusterName>.yaml`.
 3. Create the workload cluster by applying it on the (parent) management cluster.